nicgallego/fortran_builds/README.md

 # Using this code

 This is a project made out of dummy code taken from tutorials of the different tools I put together, for learning how to interconnect a build system with documentation and testing systems for projects in fortran.
-Use it at your own risk of learning as well.

 If you already have meson and doxygen installed and would like to compile this code, do: